 - Google Maps internet mapping service specifically.
 No other internet mapping site will be accepted.

 When a personal vehicle is used for out-of-state travel, the employee must claim reimbursement based on the lesser of:

 - Reasonable expense of travel from headquarters to the nearest commercial airport plus round-trip contract airfare from the nearest airport to the out-of-state destination and reasonable parking expenses.
 This may include what the taxi or limousine fares would have been from the point of destination to the employee’s lodging and return had the employee traveled by plane.
 This should be figured using the Justification of Mileage vs. Airfare form.

 - The actual out-of-state mileage at the current state rate per mile.

 When multiple employees travel on the same date to the same place by personal vehicle, they are expected to share transportation.
 There should be at least four (4) persons to a car.
 Each passenger may submit a Travel Voucher to claim meals and lodging and must provide the name of the person who furnished transportation.
 Only the owner of the vehicle may claim mileage.
 No gas expenses will be reimbursed to any person in the car.

 Traveling by Air

-This section is applicable for employees or prospective employees ONLY.
+This section is applicable for TWU employees, prospective employees, or TWU students traveling for University sanctioned activities.
+Guest Lecturers or Performers airfare cannot be purchased using the Air Card.
 It is recommended that all airline arrangements be made using the Departmental Air Card.
 If a traveler chooses to purchase his/her own airfare, be aware that the cost of airfare will be reimbursed only after travel is completed.

 The following process should occur before charges are made on the Air Card: